BeatrizArellano/regimeshifts/README.md

 #### AR(1) vs Pearson Correlation Coefficient

 The method `ar1()` fits a first-order autoregressive model (AR(1)) using an ordinary least-squares method.
-This method uses the `statsmodels` `AutoReg` function, which is relatively computationally expensive compared with computing the Pearson correlation coefficient.
-The method `pearsonc` uses the `Pandas` `autocorr` function to estimate the correlation beween the time-series comprised by the window and the same time-series shifted by one time-unit.
+This method uses the `AutoReg` function from the `statsmodels`  library, which, while robust, is relatively computationally intensive compared to simpler correlation calculations.
+In contrast, the `pearsonc()` method utilizes the `Pandas` `autocorr` function to estimate the Pearson correlation coefficient between a time-series and a version of itself shifted by one time unit.

-As we can see in this section, both methods yield the same results.
+Despite their differing approaches, both methods typically yield the same results when estimating lag-1 autocorrelation.
+This consistency provides users with flexibility in choosing an approach that best fits their needs, whether they prioritise computational efficiency or a statistical modeling method.

 ```python